Branding for Artists: The Story Behind Hungry Pika Studios’ Playful New Logo

 Hungry Pika Studios is the creative home of artist Leah, whose handmade pieces are infused with wonder, color, and the natural world.
 From quilting and painting to pottery and beading, her work celebrates beauty in everyday materials.
 Each piece is a small reminder of what it means to live with creativity and care.

-For Hungry Pika Studios, the Brand Summary revealed a brand rooted in curiosity, connection, and joy — a reflection of Leah’s love for nature and her desire to bring warmth and wonder into everyday life.
+For Hungry Pika Studios, The Brand Clarity Key revealed a brand rooted in curiosity, connection, and joy — a reflection of Leah’s love for nature and her desire to bring warmth and wonder into everyday life.

 If you’ve never heard of a pika, imagine a small, mountain-dwelling creature that spends its days collecting bits of grass and flowers to prepare for winter.
 They’re industrious, adorable, and a little unexpected — just like Leah’s approach to creativity.